 To those who ask him how he feels to beat Hakkinen in the standings at this point of the season, Coulthard answers spicy:

-Eddie Irvine, however, even after the Ferrarist defeat in Monaco, does not change his mind:
+Eddie Irvine, however, even after the Ferrari driver’s defeat in Monaco, does not change his mind:

-"Schumacher will win the title, because Mika is now less motivated and David is not constant enough".
+"Schumacher will win the title, because Mika is now less motivated and David is not consistent enough".

 The above-mentioned test session represents the last opportunity for Formula 1 to run on the circuit as it had been redesigned six years before, after the modification to the second Lesmo curve for safety reasons.
-On 3 July 2000, in fact, work will begin that will cancel the characteristic of the first variant and will change appearance to the second.
-On the main straight will be restored part of the old track that used to be used as an escape route, and there will be drawn a dry curve at 90# from 70 to 80 km/ h, which at the exit will connect to the current track.
-Near the variant Roggia, the short straight between entrance and exit will be lengthened by about ten meters.
-New also the curbs, which at the first will be raised from five to ten centimeters.
+On July 3, 2000, in fact, works that will cancel the characteristic of the first variant and will change appearance to the second will begin.
+On the main straight part of the old track that used to be used as an escape route will be restored, and there will be drawn a sharp curve at 90 degrees which goes from 70 km/h to 80 km/h of speed, which at the exit will connect to the current track.
+Near the Roggia variant, the short straight between the entrance and the exit will be lengthened by about ten metres.
+The kerbs are new too, which will be raised from five to ten centimetres.

-"In Monte-Carlo for over a third of the circuit the engine is being released, and in these cases a lot of gasoline remains unburnt: when it passes through the exhaust pipes it ignites and raises the temperatures to the stars.
-For precaution we have reinforced the pipes, but here the inconvenience does not exist, seen the characteristics of the track".
+"In Monte Carlo for over a third of the circuit the engine is being released, and in these cases a lot of fuel remains unburnt: when it passes through the exhaust pipes it ignites and raises the temperatures very high.
+For precaution we have reinforced the pipes, but here the inconvenience does not exist, seeing the characteristics of the track".

 "Yes, it is very comforting to see that every time I went out on the track I was able to improve, a sign that the road taken with my technicians is the right one, and I am sure that I can still go faster.
 I’m this close to Michael, but I’m also close to Coulthard, and that just means that once more, it’s our cars that excel.
-That Michael goes faster, I’m interested to a certain extent.
-The fight is not between us two, it’s between us two against our opponents".
+I’m not too interested in the fact that Michael goes faster.
+The fight is not between us two, it’s us two against our opponents".

-"The curse of pole?
-No, I don’t believe it, they are randomness that are created I don’t know why, but they don’t concern me.
-What I am pleased to see is that during this period when I was in America the technicians and the team worked well, the car seems to me to have improved, the troubles of Monte Carlo no longer worry us".
+"The pole curse?
+No, I don’t believe it, I don’t know why these randomness are created, but they don’t concern me.
+What I am pleased to see is that during this period when I was in America the technicians and the team worked well, the car seems to have improved, the troubles of Monte Carlo don’t worry us anymore".

 "There are usually very few of them here, it’s a long run, full of accidents and technical problems.
 I am very happy with the set-up for the race, we found an ideal balance.
 I know exactly what I have in my hand, which is why I’m not too worried, even though five-tenths from Schumacher in qualifying is a huge gap.
 Wait for me to be MIA, it’s not over yet".